 The biggest difference in the Wordpress vs Drupal analysis is security.
-Plenty of government websites are built in Drupal simply because it offers site scale and enterprise level security.
+Plenty of government websites are built in Drupal simply because it offers site scale and enterprise-level security.
 Even Whitehouse.gov is built with Drupal.

-On the other hand, Wordpress offers limited security as hackers can use vulnerabilities from plugins to crack their way through and wipe your website – most vulnerabilities take place at server level.
+On the other hand, Wordpress offers limited security as hackers can use vulnerabilities from plugins to crack their way through and wipe your website – most vulnerabilities take place at the server level.
 Drupal features a few notable hosting applications that help manage any security risks, Pantheon and Acquia.

 Wordpress vs Drupal – Responsive development & design